Last Vat

 Throwing up its stomach, surrounding its prey, and re-swallowing its stomach.

-The shapes of awareness touch and learn from the existence that they’re sent to.
+The shapes of awareness watch and learn from the existence that they touch.

 Then they return, and their energy, experiences, and learning melt into me.